PitPik/circularjs/heroes/README.md

 By the end of the tutorial you will be able to do the following:

- - Use built-in Circular resource loader to show and hide modules and display lists of hero data.
+ - Use built-in Circular dynamic component loader to show and hide modules and display lists of hero data.
  - Create Circular components to display hero details and show an array of heroes.
  - Use one-way data binding for read-only data.
  - Add editable fields to update a model with two-way data binding.